Workflows configuration

 (string

-list): The target branches of a pull request.
+list): The base branches of a pull request.
 For example, if this is set to[ "v1", "v2" ]

 , then the associated action is only run when a PR wants to merge a branch into thev1